umijs/umi/docs/plugins/api.md

 Environment variables that can be used.

--UMI_VERSION, umi version number
+- UMI_VERSION, umi version number
--UMI_DIR, the folder path where ʻumi/package.json` is located
+- UMI_DIR, the folder path where ʻumi/package.json` is located